(This post may contain affiliate links. Please read our disclosure policy for more information.)

 65. Watch Wild Horses Roam

 Horses roam in their natural habitat at the Little Book Cliffs.
-Hike or drive (4-wheel drive is required) through the reserve to see any of the 124 wild horses that live in the area.
-Click here for a map of where to find the wild horses.
+Hike or drive (4-wheel drive is required) through the reserve to see any of the 124 wild horses living in the area.
+There is a map of where to find the wild horses here.

 near Grand Junction CO